-Beginning on January 1, 2022 ERJ started charging Eve for administrative services under the SSA (see more details below).
+Effective January 1, 2022 ERJ started charging Eve for administrative services under the SSA (see more details below).

-(b) Cash Management and Financing
+b) Cash Management and Financing

-Eve is responsible for managing its own cash.
-In July 2021, ERJ made a \$5 million of capital contribution to Eve upon the formation of the legal entity.
-In addition, upon the Closing, Eve received more than \$300 million in cash to pay for its obligations.
+Eve is responsible for managing its own cash which was originally composed by the \$15 million of capital contribution made by ERJ in July 2021 upon the formation of the legal entity.

+Upon the Closing, Eve received more than \$300 million in cash to pay for its obligations.

-(c) Master Service Agreement and Shared Service Agreement
+c) Master Service Agreement and Shared Service Agreement

-In connection with the transfer of the UAM Business to Eve, ERJ and Eve entered into the MSA and the SSA on December 14, 2021, among other services agreements.
-The initial term for MSA is 15 years, and can be automatically renewed for additional successive one-year periods.
-The term for SSA is 15 years.
+In connection with the transfer of the UAM Business to Eve, ERJ and Eve entered into a Master Service Agreement (the "MSA") and Shared Service Agreement (the "SSA") on December 14, 2021.
+The initial terms for the MSA and SSA are 15 years.
+The MSA can be automatically renewed for additional successive one-year periods.
 The MSA has established a fee to be charged by ERJ to Eve so that Eve may be provided with access to ERJ's R&D and engineering department structure, as well as the ability to access to manufacturing facilities in the future.
-The SSA has established a cost overhead pool to be allocated, excluding any margin, to Eve so that Eve may be provided with access to certain of ERJ's administrative services and facilities which are commonly used across the ERJ business such as engineering and testing facilities, as well as back-office shared service centers.
-As of March 31, 2022, there is an outstanding Related party payable of \$7,489,845 and \$124,900 related to the MSA and SSA, respectively.
-During the period ended March 31, 2022 Eve has incurred cost in the amount of \$7,336,164 in relation to the MSA and \$128,060 in relation to the SSA.
+The SSA has established a cost overhead pool to be allocated, excluding any margin, to Eve so that Eve may be provided with access to certain of ERJ's administrative services and facilities which are commonly used across the ERJ business such as back-office shared service centers.
+In addition, on December 14, 2021 Eve entered into a master service agreement with the Atech company with the initial term of 15 years.
+Atech's MSA fees are charged to Eve for services related to Air Traffic Management, defense systems, simulation systems, engineering and consulting services.

+As of June 30, 2022, there is an outstanding related party payable of \$,560,773, of which \$8,500,315 and \$150,293 are related to the MSA and SSA, respectively.
+During the period ended June 30, 2022 Eve has incurred cost in the amount of \$8,492,772, of which \$8,329,133 is in relation to the MSA and \$163,649 is in relation to the SSA.

-Fees and Expenses in connection with the MSA are set to be payable within forty-five (\$5) days of receipt by Eve of an invoice from Embraer together with documentation supporting the fees and expenses set forth on such invoice.
+Fees and Expenses in connection with the MSA are set to be payable within forty-five (\$5) days of receipt by Eve of an invoice from ERJ together with documentation supporting the fees and expenses set forth on such invoice.
 Costs and expenses incurred in connection with the provision of shared services to Eve pursuant to the SSA are set to be payable within forty-five (45) days of receipt by Eve.
 All payments and amounts due or paid in US Dollars.

-(d) Related party receivable
+d) Related party receivable/payable